|

 Sold

-Telstar was the world's first satellite to relay television signals.
-It was launched by NASA into elliptical orbit on top of a Thor-Delta rocket on July 10, 1962 at Cape Canaveral.
+Telstar was the world's first satellite to relay television & telephone signals.
+It was launched by NASA into elliptical orbit on top of a Thor-Delta rocket on July 10, 1962 from Cape Canaveral.

-Telstar was the world's first satellite to relay television signals.
-It was launched by NASA into elliptical orbit on top of a Thor-Delta rocket on July 10, 1962 at Cape Canaveral.
+Telstar was the world's first satellite to relay television & telephone signals.
+It was launched by NASA into elliptical orbit on top of a Thor-Delta rocket on July 10, 1962 from Cape Canaveral.

 Bell Labs Touch-Tone Generator Integrated Circuit Paperweight (1966)